ulfschneider/ulf.website/content/posts/2025-08-16-text-to-chart.md

 ---
 title: Text-to-Chart
 abstract: |
   *Text-to-chart* is the process of describing a diagram in text form,  and letting software render the actual output.
-I´ve been investigating the topic by examining [Mermaid](https://mermaid.js.org), a free software library created in 2014 by Knut Sveidqvist with a focus on *development related charts*, and [ECharts](https://echarts.apache.org/), a flexible general-purpose diagramming solution that follows the *code-to-chart* approach.
+I've been investigating the topic by examining [Mermaid](https://mermaid.js.org), a free software library created in 2014 by Knut Sveidqvist with a focus on *development related charts*, and [ECharts](https://echarts.apache.org/), a flexible general-purpose diagramming solution that follows the *code-to-chart* approach.
 Unlike Mermaid, which uses a domain-specific language, ECharts is relying on JavaScript to describe the diagrams it renders.

-  Along the way I couldn´t resist to write two markdown-it plugins, allowing to integrate the charting solutions into your [Markdown](https://daringfireball.net/projects/markdown/syntax) writing:
+  Along the way I couldn't resist to write two markdown-it plugins, allowing to integrate the charting solutions into your [Markdown](https://daringfireball.net/projects/markdown/syntax) writing:

   - [markdown-it-mermaid-server](https://www.npmjs.com/package/markdown-it-mermaid-server), and
   - [markdown-it-responsive-echarts](https://www.npmjs.com/package/markdown-it-responsive-echarts).